missystar/Went/Glossary-of-Terms.md

 >While in Germany the Ministry of the Interior responded within 48 hours, the French government remains strangely silent.
 There has been one single response, from the Press Department of the National Police: "Unfortunately, no one at the PJ (Police Judiciare) or the public safety office is willing to comment on the subject, these are investigative techniques …"
 Silence too from the French telecoms operators SFR and Bouygues Telecom.
 Sebastien Crozier, a union delegate at France Telecom-Orange, says: "Operators always collaborate with the police, it's a public service obligation: they act in accordance with judicial requests…There is no definitive method, sending SMS is one of the methods used to geolocate a user.
 We mainly use this technique to "reactivate" the phone."

 >By 2013, the use of these surveillance methods is expected to reach an industrial scale.
 The Department of Justice will set up, with the help of the arms company Thales, a new national platform of judicial interception (PNIJ), which is expected to centralize all legal interception, i.e, phone-tapping, but also summons such as requests for cell location.
-Sebastien Crozier remarks: "This interface between police officers and operators will streamline court costs and reduce processing costs by half, because until now summons have been handled station by station…There will be more applications, but it will be less expensive for operators like the police." source
+Sebastien Crozier remarks: "This interface between police officers and operators will streamline court costs and reduce processing costs by half, because until now summons have been handled station by station…There will be more applications, but it will be less expensive for operators like the police." ([source](http://owni.eu/2012/01/27/silent-sms-germany-france-surveillance-deveryware/))

->When using XCell Stealth phones you can block silent SMS simply by deleting SMS center number, stored on phone memory.
-Go to Menu > Messages > Settings > Text messages > Sending options > Service center > delete the service center number > press Save > Exit.
-Please note that by deleting that phone number, you will not be able to send any SMS.

->If you want to know if someone is trying to locate you by sending silent SMS, activate UnPing feature and then go to main menu > my files > other files > log.txt.
-All data is date/time/detail stamped.
-There you can find if someone is trying to locate your phone, when was doing that (time, date) and how many times was trying to locate you.

 ---

 #### Spy Call

->A Spy Call is a call made from a GSM interceptor to a mobile phone, in order to listen to phone surroundings.
+>A Spy Call is a call made from a GSM Interceptor to a mobile phone, in order to listen to phone surroundings.
 This call cannot be detected by the phone user.

 ---